Girls Aloud: 2007–2009: Tangled Up and Out of Control

-2012–2013: Ten and disbandment
+2012–2013: Ten

-After three years of hiatus, Girls Aloud reunited for the group's 10th anniversary.
-On 16 November 2012, the group released their new single, "Something New" which was the official charity single for Children in Need.
+After three years of hiatus, Girls Aloud reunited for the group's tenth anniversary.
+On 16 November 2012, the group released their new single, "Something New" – the official charity single for Children in Need.
 The single peaked at number-two on the UK Singles Chart.
 The group released their second greatest hits compilation, Ten on 23 November 2012.
-The second single taken from Ten, "Beautiful 'Cause You Love Me," was released on 17 December 2012.
-The single failed to chart in the top-forty.
+The second single taken from Ten, "Beautiful 'Cause You Love Me," was released on 17 December 2012, and failed to chart in the top-forty.
 A documentary special entitled Girls Aloud: Ten Years at the Top aired on ITV1 on 15 December 2012.
 In February 2013, the group embarked on Ten: The Hits Tour.
 On 20 March 2013, the group performed their final concert at Echo Arena Liverpool.
 A few hours later, they announced their split on Twitter.

 2021: Death of Sarah Harding

-On 26 August 2020, Harding stated that she had been diagnosed with breast cancer that had advanced to "other parts" of her body.
+On 26 August 2020, group member Sarah Harding stated that she had been diagnosed with breast cancer that had advanced to "other parts" of her body.
 In March 2021, she said that the disease was terminal and that she "won't see another Christmas".
-She died on the morning of 5 September 2021, aged 39.
-In April 2022 it was reported that the remaining members of Girls Aloud were planning a one-off tribute concert in Harding's memory to raise money for medical equipment for cancer patients.
-On 24 July 2022, Girls Aloud reunited for a 5K run in Hyde Park to raise awareness and money for breast cancer research.
-Tweedy, Roberts, and Coyle participated in the event with Walsh taking part in a remote event.
-However, on 17 October 2022 talking on This Morning, Kimberly Walsh ruled out a further reunion for the celebration of their 20th anniversary, saying that it would be "too painful".
+She died on 5 September 2021 at the age of 39.
+On 24 July 2022, Girls Aloud appeared in Hyde Park, London, to raise awareness and money for breast cancer research.
+Tweedy, Roberts and Coyle participated in the event, with Walsh taking part in a remote event.